There’s a Hole in My Sidewalk: A Coaching Metaphor for Change

 The other street feels much better.

-It feels more free, calm, and peaceful.
+It feels freer, calmer, and more peaceful.

-If you want to stop falling into sidewalk holes. reach out.
+If you want to stop falling into sidewalk holes, reach out.

 Previous